stephencweiss/stephencharlesweiss.com/content/blog/2019-10-17/npmrc-defaults.md

 ## Conclusion

-I’m sure there’s much more to learn about the `.npmrc` and I’m excited to continue to explore, but I hav found understanding these basics has helped me immensely in speeding up my own work and being able to debug problems when they do arise.
+I’m sure there’s much more to learn about the `.npmrc` and I’m excited to continue to explore, but I haev found understanding these basics has helped me immensely in speeding up my own work and being able to debug problems when they do arise.

 ## Footnotes